joshuaculmer/startup/notes.md

 Make sure to install all depencies correctly. run "npm install express"  for service/index.js

 Replace react and javascript components with endpoints to get info from backend services

+# Issues with Mongodb

+Need to ensure that every dependency is installed.
+So npm install or npm install mongodb and npm install cookie-parser were necessary to sync things up.
+The fix as suggested on canvas was useful: const client = new MongoClient(url, { tls: true, serverSelectionTimeoutMS: 3000, autoSelectFamily: false, });
+fixed deployment issues.
+Atlas was quick to set up, free, and intuitive.
+Comes with a cool gui to see who has accessed the db.

+It is worth noting that additional endpoints now call the db layer to access the information contained there.